go-rc/bins/Readme.md

 This project is just conceptual for now, but it would be nice to provide it as a free service at some point when money is not a concern (CDN data transfer for large assets is expensive).
 Security concerns would have to be addressed as well.

+In general I feel that we have the necessary information and tooling to make this kind of a thing a reality (and perfectly secure), while taking the burden away from the program author.

 ---

 [![GoDoc](https://godoc.org/github.com/apex/bins?status.svg)](https://godoc.org/github.com/apex/bins)